Wallowa Union Railroad and the Joseph Branch

 Equipment: During the days of steam engines, the Joseph Branch was limited to consolidation-type locomotives.
 As diesel-electric locomotives took over, early GP-type locomotives generally handled the trains.
 WURR has two such engines from the 1950s serving the line.
 Our Dining Car was built in 1947 for Great Northern as a coach car.
 It was sold to New Jersey Transit and was converted to a table car used by Cotton Belt.
 The Budd Car was built in 1938 for Santa Fe Railroad.
 It was sold to New Jersey Transit and then to the Cotton Belt.
 The Pullman Coach Car was built in 1947 for Illinois Central.
 The Baggage Car was built in 1962 for Southern Pacific.
 It carries the generator and offers open air seats.
 All of these cars were eventually owned by Robert McClanahan, former Cotton Belt/Southern Pacific Superintendent.
 The cars were operated by the Cotton Belt and were also leased out to various tourist operators.
 The cars were sold to Idaho Northern & Pacific Railroad in 1998 for use in Idaho and were sold to the Wallowa Union Railroad in 2003.
 All the cars have since received some level of refurbishment and their exteriors were painted in fall 2014.
 The cars were subsequently named for area rivers.
 The three passenger cars are enclosed and equipped with air conditioning and heat, making operating across seasons comfortable.

-Staffing: The Eagle Cap Excursion Train is staffed by professional train engineers and car hosts who are volunteers from the Friends of the Joseph Branch.
+Staffing: The Eagle Cap Excursion Train is staffed by professional train engineers and car hosts who are volunteers from the Friends of the Joseph Branch, a non-profit organization.